 Lemongrass pairs well with coconut milk, ginger, and other common ingredients from this part of the world.
 It also works well in a curry if you grind it to a paste.
 When you are adding lemongrass to a curry, use the paste form of it.
 Lemongrass is popular in Malaysia, where it is used in laksa, a kind of noodle soup with either a coconut or a tamarind base.
 It is used in Vietnamese dishes, too, like bun bo hue (a beef noodle soup) and ga xao sa ot (spicy lemongrass chicken.)

 Lemongrass works in raw preparations as well.
 Use it to give your salads a pleasant citrus fragrance.
 Its fibrousness makes it difficult to chew so you should use it in paste form — possibly in your dressing — or use a very sharp knife to slice it thinly and sprinkle on those thin slices very sparingly.

 Lemon is an excellent flavor for poultry used in both Eastern and Western cooking styles, and you can get a similar effect when you use lemongrass.
 For example, you can stuff a chicken for roasting with chopped or ground lemongrass.
 You can use lemongrass paste in a marinade for chicken that you plan to grill.

-Lemongrass is more than just a culinary herb, it works in drinks as well.
+Lemongrass is more than just a culinary herb; it works in drinks as well.
 You can use it to replace the flavor of lemons or limes in some cocktails.
 You can muddle it the way you might muddle mint or other herbs.
 Even without muddling, you can use lemongrass to flavor your drink by making the stalks into straws or stir sticks.

 Lemongrass is also a great tea herb.
-Bruise the stalks with the handle of a knife then slice them before steeping in hot water to make a flavorful infusion.
+Bruise the stalks with the handle of a knife, then slice them before steeping them in hot water to make a flavorful infusion.
 Lemongrass is as good a partner for ginger in a tea as it is in a stir fry or Thai curry.